openactive/openactive-test-suite/packages/openactive-integration-tests/test/features/core/test-interface/README.md

 https://openactive.io/test-interface/

-Coverage Status: **complete**
+Coverage Status: **partial**
 ### Test prerequisites
-Opportunities that match the following criteria must exist in the booking system for the configured primary Seller in order to use `useRandomOpportunities: true`.
-Alternatively the following `testOpportunityCriteria` values can be supported by the [test interface](https://openactive.io/test-interface/) of the booking system for `useRandomOpportunities: false`.
+Opportunities that match the following criteria must exist in the booking system (for each configured `bookableOpportunityTypesInScope`) for the configured primary Seller in order to use `useRandomOpportunities: true`.
+Alternatively the following `testOpportunityCriteria` values must be supported by the [test interface](https://openactive.io/test-interface/) of the booking system for `useRandomOpportunities: false`.

 [TestOpportunityBookable](https://openactive.io/test-interface#TestOpportunityBookable) x1